lumol-org/lumol/doc/src/input/intro.md

 ## Yaml input format

 The Yaml format is a configuration format which is easy to read by humans.
-It have significants whitespace (like Python), and is based on `key: value` pairs.
+It uses significant whitespace (like Python), and is based on `key: value` pairs.
 If you are not familiar with the Yaml syntax, [this page](https://learnxinyminutes.com/docs/yaml/) will teach you the basics.